jbertovic/svelte-axum-project/README.md

 - old `axum` 0.5 version is kept under branch `v0.3_Axum0.5`

 # Help
-- If anyone has ideas of how to implement a build file that would handle the npm script build on the front end and the rust cargo run together, let me know.
+- We currently have a build script that builds the full stack concurrently for Linux.
+We would appreciate alternatives for Mac (should be minor tweak of Linux build script) and Windows.

 # Template
 ## Using Cargo